Ballet Hispánico School of Dance

-Celebrating 43 years of dance and culture, the Ballet Hispanico School of Dance is a leading center of excellence in dance education accessible to the community at large.
+Celebrating nearly 50 years of dance and culture, the Ballet Hispánico School of Dance is a leading center of excellence in dance education accessible to the community at large.

-Alumni of the School have gone on to prestigious conservatories such as Juilliard and LaGuardia High School of Performing Arts; to careers in theater (Nancy Ticotin), film (Jennifer Lopez) and television (Michael DeLorenzo); and to careers with leading dance companies such as Ballet Hispanico, Alvin Ailey American Dance Theater, Paul Taylor, ABT II, and the San Francisco Ballet, Flamenco Vivo, and María Pagés Compañía.
+Alumni of the School have gone on to prestigious conservatories such as The Juilliard School and Fiorello H. LaGuardia High School of Performing Arts; to careers in theater (Nancy Ticotin), dance, music & film (Jennifer Lopez), and television (Michael DeLorenzo), as well as careers with leading dance companies such as Ballet Hispánico, Alvin Ailey American Dance Theater, Paul Taylor, ABT II, San Francisco Ballet, Flamenco Vivo, and María Pagés Compañía.

-Dedicated support for the Ballet Hispanico School of Dance is made possible by Altman Foundation, Columbia Community Service, Con Edison, the Rebekah Harkness Scholarship for Spanish Dance, New York Community Trust, Goldman Sachs & Co., Banco Popular, The Turrell Fund, The Ted Snowdon Foundation, and with public funds from the New York City Department of Cultural Affairs in partnership with the City Council, and the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.
-The School of Dance is also funded, in part, by the Ballet Hispanico Endowment Fund; Jody and John Arnhold; and patrons of Ballet Hispanico's Annual Spring Gala.
+Dedicated support for the School of Dance is provided by Jody and John Arnhold, Con Edison, Doris Duke Charitable Foundation, and The Ted Snowdon Foundation.
+Public support is provided by the New York City Department of Cultural Affairs in partnership with the City Council, and the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.
+The School of Dance is also funded, in part, by the Ballet Hispánico Endowment Fund and patrons of Ballet Hispánico's Annual Spring Gala.
 We thank all of our other individual and institutional donors for their generosity.

 *Ballet Hispánico’s facility offers full accessibility to those with disabilities.